aimms/function-reference/data-management/case-management/casefileurltoelement.rst

     *url*
         A string referencing the url of a case file.
 This url can point to an existing file on your local file system, or to a network location.
-The given url does not need to be present in ``AllCases`` a priori.
+The given url does not need to be present in :aimms:set:`AllCases` a priori.

     *caseFileElement*
-        On return, this element parameter is set to the element in ``AllCases`` that corresponds to the given url.
+        On return, this element parameter is set to the element in :aimms:set:`AllCases` that corresponds to the given url.
 In other words, the following condition will be true: ``CaseFileUrl(caseFileElement) = url``.